 Even if we change our habits and behaviors, it happens on a superficial level.

-If all your life you have hated the corporate world, then chances are you will hate it all your life.
+If you have hated the corporate world so far in your life, chances are, you will hate it all your life.

 No man on the earth will be able to change you…

-Well, of course, unless something dramatic happens in your life and challenges you to question your beliefs.
+Unless something dramatic happens in your life and challenges you to question your beliefs, of course.

 Apparently, despite all that, people still struggle with silly problems.